 After Camp Cooke closed in 1870, Power bought the remnants from the government.
 In June 1872, he moved and built a second Fort Claggett east of the Judith River.
 Strategically located near a river ford, the fort obtained supplies from steamboats plying the Missouri River and shipped out beaver pelts, buffalo hides, and cattle.
 A post office named Clagett was established on June 14, 1872, with Abel Quaintance serving as the first postmaster.
 By 1884, a road through the area was blazed and called the Claggett Trail, which was heavily used by freighters, cowboys, businessmen, Indians, and miners seeking their fortunes in the nearby Judith Mountains.

-Clagett was a fort in name only as it was used exclusively as an Indian trading post.
-There was at first a partial stockade around the post, but by 1878 it was not necessary.
-The post office was discontinued on November 4, 1878.
-Afterward, the name of the place was changed to Judith Landing.
+Clagett was a fort in name only, as it was used exclusively as an Indian trading post.
+At first, there was a partial stockade around the post, but by 1878, it was not necessary.
+The post office was discontinued on November 4, 1878, and the name of the place was changed to Judith Landing.

 In about 1880, a stone warehouse was built on the bank of the Judith River and was the center of trade for the ranchers and stockmen.
 Although built by TC Power & Bro., it was run by Bill Norris.
 They also built a ferry across the Missouri River in 1880.
 It was referred to as the PN Ferry and the Judith Ferry.
 It operated until 1908.

-In the mid-1880s, Thomas Power and Gilman Norris formed the Judith Mercantile and Cattle Company with its headquarters at Fort Claggett.
+In the mid-1880s, Thomas Power and Gilman Norris formed the Judith Mercantile and Cattle Company, which had its headquarters at Fort Claggett.
 This was the beginning of the Power-Norris or PN Ranch.
 At its peak in the late 1880s, Fort Claggett consisted of a store, hotel, saloon, warehouse, mail station, stables, and sheep sheds.

-Until the 1890s, Judith Landing was used as a mercantile establishment and shipping point on the river.
-The ranchers would take their produce and wool here, and T. C. Power would buy it or ship it on the steamboats.
+Judith Landing was a mercantile establishment and shipping point on the river until the 1890s.
+Ranchers brought their produce and wool here, and T. C. Power bought it or shipped it on steamboats.

 Later, Power would serve in the United States Senate from 1890 to 1895.

-Over the years, the PN Ranch would change hands several times and grow to be almost 50,000 acres.
+Over the years, the PN Ranch changed hands several times and grew to almost 50,000 acres.
 It was sold in 2016 to the American Prairie Reserve, a non-profit organization that seeks to preserve the rich grasslands and wildlife of Montana’s Great Plains.
 Though the property was listed at $21,500,000, the sale price is unknown.
-The property included a large two-story house built in 1880, the mostly-intact remnants of the commissary, a stone warehouse, and a log schoolhouse.
+The property included a large two-story house built in 1880, the mostly intact remnants of the commissary, a stone warehouse, and a log schoolhouse.

-The location of Fort Clagett was about two or three blocks south of the present stone warehouse building, which was used for years as a horse barn at the PN Ranch.
+Fort Clagett was located about two or three blocks south of the present stone warehouse building, which was used for years as a horse barn at the PN Ranch.

 The PN Ranch is located upstream from the public access site at river mile 86 and downstream to river mile 89.